Long Branch City Clerks: Some History

 • Long Branch: Keys to the City — HERE

 Sanita J. Camassa, 1966.
-One of the most devoted and stylish Long Branch City Clerks — serving 8 mayors and in 3 forms of city government — “Chickie” Camassa held the vital job from 1956 to 1973 (and was deputy clerk since 1946) A city native and Star of the Sea Academy valediction, she also owned a dress shop in town.
+One of the most devoted and stylish Long Branch City Clerks — serving 8 mayors and under 3 forms of city government — “Chickie” Camassa held the vital job from 1956 to 1973 (and was deputy clerk since 1946) A city native and Star of the Sea Academy valediction, she also owned a dress shop in town.
 She passed away in October 2014.

 Long Branch City Clerk Jennie DeFazio is honored by Mayor Phil Huhn after retiring from her post after 15 years, 1988.
+She started her city career in 1970 as a stenographer.